havatv/qgismultidistancebufferplugin/help/source/index.rst

 Three approaches to buffering are offered by the plugin.

-* *Standard*.
+*Standard*
   Will use five segments to represent a quarter circle for the buffer geometries in the result dataset.

   *Note: The "standard" option is currently not available for QGIS 3 due to threading issues with QgsGeometryAnalyzer buffer*

-* *Segments to approximate*.
+*Segments to approximate*
   The user specifies the number of segments to use for a quarter circle.

-* *Maximum deviation*.
+*Maximum deviation*.
   The user specifies the maximum radial deviation from the specified buffer distances.
   The number of segments per quarter circle will be calculated based on the buffer distance, and will increase with increasing